holgerbrandl/opencards/testdata/markdown/kotlin_qa.md

 [OpenCards](http://opencards.info)

-## How does the kotlin icon look like?
+## How does the kotlin icon look like

 ![](.kotlin_qa.images/kotlin_250x250.png)